dbarrerap/cryptozombie-lessons/en/3/05-timeunits.md

 Solidity provides some native units for dealing with time.

-The variable `now` will return the current unix timestamp of the latest block (the number of seconds that have passed since January 1st 1970).
+The variable `block.timestamp` will return the current unix timestamp of the latest block (the number of seconds that have passed since January 1st 1970).
 The unix time as I write this is `1515527488`.

 >Note: Unix time is traditionally stored in a 32-bit number.
 This will lead to the "Year 2038" problem, when 32-bit unix timestamps will overflow and break a lot of legacy systems.
 So if we wanted our DApp to keep running 20 years from now, we could use a 64-bit number instead — but our users would have to spend more gas to use our DApp in the meantime.
 Design decisions!